boeygembos/boeygembos.github.io/boeygembos-app/TINA_SETUP.md

 npm run build
 ```

-This will:
-1. Build TinaCMS schema
-2. Build your React app
+This will build your React app and output to `dist/` folder.

-3. Output to `dist/` folder
+**Note:** The standard build command uses only Vite and does not include the TinaCMS admin panel in production.
+This is perfect for static site deployment where content is managed locally via JSON files.
+The TinaCMS admin is only available in development mode (`npm run dev`).

 ## 🔧 Troubleshooting